newenclave/mico/README.md

 ```swift
     io.puts(c.value)
 ```
 Well here is `value a`.
-Because module `a` is the first in the inheretence tree.
+Because module `a` is the first in the inheritance tree.

 #### Anonymous